-All IP address ranges assigned in Latin America and the Caribbean are registered in the LACNIC database and can be queried through the whois service.
-More information: http://www.lacnic.net/1002/1/lacnic/whois
+All IP address ranges assigned in Latin America and the Caribbean are registered in the LACNIC database and can be queried through the Whois service.

-The information obtained through by the whois system is the information each organization provides in the service agreement they sign when receiving resources from LACNIC.
-This means that the city and country obtained through the whois system might not match the actual location where the numbering resources are being used.
+Each organization provides information in the service agreement that it signs when receiving resources from LACNIC.
+It is this information that is obtained through the Whois service.
+This means that the city and the country obtained through a search using the Whois system might not match the actual location where the numbering resources are being used.

-In addition to the whois information, there are many commercial providers of geolocation databases.
+In addition to the information obtained via Whois, there are many commercial providers of geolocation databases.
 LACNIC is not responsible for the content of such databases.

-Many websites and online services must be able to identify where their visitors are located, either to display the website in the user's native language, to automatically complete online forms, or to produce better search results based on the user's location.
+Many websites and online services must be able to identify where their visitors are located for a number of reasons: to display the website in the user's native language, to automatically complete online forms or to produce better search results based on the user's location.

-In many cases, geolocation is also important to keep certain users from abusing online services, for example, by offering e-commerce websites a tool to reduce fraud or limit their services to certain countries or regions.
+In many cases geolocation is also important to keep some users from abusing online services by offering e-commerce websites tools to reduce fraud or to limit their services to specific countries or regions.

-Since LAC-2018-3 was approved, every day LACNIC publishes a list of the assignments and sub-assignments made in the Latin America and the Caribbean region, including the country and city of the organization receiving the resources.
+Since LAC-2018-3 was approved, every day LACNIC publishes a list of the assignments and sub-assignments made in the region of Latin America and the Caribbean including the country and city of each organization receiving resources.

 This list can be downloaded from the following links:

-The files are published with the following format:
+The files are published in the following format:

 More information on policy LAC-2018-3: https://politicas.lacnic.net/politicas/detail/id/LAC-2018-3

-Also, you can find this report in .csv format accessing to the following link: ftp://ftp.lacnic.net/lacnic/dbase/lacnic.db.csv.gz
+Also, you can find this report in .csv format at the following link: ftp://ftp.lacnic.net/lacnic/dbase/lacnic.db.csv.gz

-LACNIC publishes information on IP assignments and sub-assignments through different means, including WHOIS port 43, Bulkwhois, RDAP, delegation file, and the dbase/lacnic.db.gz file (the result of policy LAC-2018-3).
-These can be queried to obtain information on the organizations that have been received IP addresses and their contacts.
-In all cases, the geographic information (address, city, country) obtained from LACNIC might correspond to the city and country registered in the service agreement each member maintains with LACNIC or to the client address stated by the member, which may not match the actual location where the IP resources are being used.
+LACNIC publishes information on IP assignments and sub-assignments through different means: Whois port 43, Bulkwhois, RDAP, delegation file and the dbase/lacnic.db.gz file (the result of policy LAC-2018-3).
+These can be queried to obtain information on organizations that have received IP addresses and their contacts.
+In all cases the geographic information (postal address, city, country) obtained from LACNIC might correspond to the city and country registered in the service agreement with LACNIC or to the client address stated by the member.
+However, this information might not match the actual location where the IP resources are being used.

-Because this registry information is free and publicly available, some organizations have been using it for IP geolocation purposes.
-However, the nature of this data means that location accuracy is low, and this practice creates issues for customers, ISPs and content providers, among others.
+This registry information is free and publicly available; for this reason, some organizations have been using it for IP geolocation purposes.
+However, the nature of this data means that location accuracy is low and this practice creates issues for customers, ISPs and content providers, among others.

-Geo Feeds is a free public tool that allows network operators in the region to explicitly state where their IP resources are being used, subdivide the blocks they have been allocated and specify location information for each sub-block, detailing information such as country, region, city and post code.
+Geofeeds is a free public tool that allows network operators in the region to explicitly state where their IP resources are being used, subdivide the blocks they have been allocated and specify location information for each sub-block detailing information such as country, region and city.